-Table 3.5.1 below shows a distribution of owners and renters among households earning 100 percent or less of the U.S. Department of Housing and Urban Development (HUD) Area Median Family Income (HAMFI) in Groton.57 The most recent HAMFI data is calculated by HUD based on 2020 ACS Five-Year estimates, so the figures are slightly different from the housing figures using more recent 2021 ACS estimates.
+Table 3.5.1 below shows a distribution of owners and renters among households earning 100 percent or less of the U.S. Department of Housing and Urban Development (HUD) Area Median Family Income (HAMFI) in Groton.58 The most recent HAMFI data is calculated by HUD based on 2020 ACS Five-Year estimates, so the figures are slightly different from the housing figures using more recent 2021 ACS estimates.
 Nevertheless, renters have much lower incomes than homeowners; the median household income of renters was estimated to be \$43,750, or 27 percent of the median household income of homeowners, \$161,893 as of 2020.
 Furthermore, 70 percent of renter households earned 80 percent or less of the HAMFI compared to 21 percent of owner households.
-It should be noted that the average size of owner households is 3.0 residents compared to an average of 1.7 residents in renter households.58 Larger households are more likely to have more individuals earning income and contributing to the total household income.
-Of all family households, 69.6 percent have two or more earners.59 Even as the average size of owner households is 270 percent larger than renter households, the median household income of owner households is 270 percent larger than renter households, the median household income of owner households is 270 percent greater.
+It should be noted that the average size of owner households is 3.0 residents compared to an average of 1.7 residents in renter households.59 Larger households are more likely to have more individuals earning income and contributing to the total household income.
+Of all family households, 69.6 percent have two or more earners.60 Even as the average size of owner households is 270 percent greater.
 It is also important to distinguish that HUD compares household incomes to the area median family income, the latter of which is greater in Groton.